Opt-Out Domain & IP Address Management Best Practices

 OPTIZMO’s Guide to Opt-Out Domain and IP Address Best Practices

-Over the past 10+ years, we have receive numerous requests from clients for advice on how best to set up a strategy to manage their Opt-Out Domains and IP Addresses.
+Over the past 10+ years, we have received numerous requests from clients for advice on how best to set up a strategy to manage their Opt-Out Domains and IP Addresses.
 So, we decided to collect this information into a set of best practices to help all of our clients select the best strategies to manage these foundational aspects of their email compliance programs.
 The guide below provides a great deal of information, based on our experience, of the advantages or different approaches and tactics around this process, all based on the specific needs of each client.

 Interested to learn more about managing your Domains & IPs through OPTIZMO?
 Contact your OPTIZMO rep or click the button below.